HynekPetrak/log4shell-finder/README.md

 from loading.
 Within Java archives it's done via in place rename, does not require re-zipping of the archive and is instant fast.

+> Binaries are available for Linux 64bit, MS Windows 64bit and 32bit - see Releases

 ## Performance